markulie/typescript-algorithms/README.md

 ## Overview

-Welcome to the **JavaScript and TypeScript Algorithms** repository!
-This collection is based on my original C# algorithms, now adapted and optimized for JavaScript and TypeScript.
-The purpose of this project is to provide beginner JS/TS programmers with a variety of algorithms to study, understand, and implement.
+This collection is based on my original C# algorithms, now adapted and optimized for TypeScript.
+The purpose of this project is to provide beginner TypeScript and JavaScript programmers with a variety of algorithms to study, understand, and implement.

 ## Purpose